-Like Elementor Pro, Brizy Pro also includes a feature that lets you design popups and display them anywhere on your site.
+Like Elementor Pro, Brizy Pro also includes a feature that lets you design and display popups anywhere on your site.

 Finally, Brizy Pro also includes its own Brizy Cloud feature, which lets you design websites and landing pages hosted in the cloud (instead of using the WordPress plugin).
 You can use this as another toolkit alongside your WordPress site.
-This is a pretty unique feature, as I’m not aware of any other WordPress theme builder that offers something similar.
+It is a unique feature, as it is not available in any other WordPress theme builder that offers something similar.

-Overall, I think that Brizy Pro is another good option for designers.
-Its interface is pretty unique as compared to other theme builders on this list, so I’d encourage you to play around with the free version at WordPress.org to see if you like Brizy’s approach.
+Overall, Brizy Pro is another good option for designers.
+Its interface is pretty unique compared to other theme builders on this list, so you can play around with the free version at WordPress.org to see if you like Brizy’s approach.
 The free version doesn’t include theme building, though.

-Price: Brizy Pro starts at $49 for use on up to three sites.
+Price: Brizy Pro starts at $49 for one website for a year.